-9.01 Remedial Action Work Plan: The performing party for a contaminated-site where remedial action is found to be necessary under these regulations must prepare and submit to the Department for review and approval a Remedial Action Work Plan documenting how the proposed remedial action will be implemented.
+9.01 Remedial Action Work Plan:

+A. The Performing Party for a Contaminated-Site where Remedial Action is found to be necessary under these regulations shall prepare and submit in both hard copy and electronic format (as specified by the Department) to the Department for review and approval a Remedial Action Work Plan documenting how the proposed Remedial Action will be implemented.
 The Remedial Action Work Plan shall be submitted along with the required fee per Rule 10.02.
-The Director shall base the decision to require remedial action on the information available on the mobility, toxicity and volume of the hazardous material released and the resulting potential for harm to human health and the environment.
+The Director shall base the decision to require Remedial Action on the information available on the mobility, toxicity and volume of the Hazardous Material released and the resulting potential for harm to human health and the environment.

-The performing party may prepare and submit a limited Remedial Action Work Plan for interim or partial remedial actions.
-Limited or partial Remedial Action Work Plans must contain appropriate assurances that a more complete scope of activities will be evaluated as the contaminated-site is investigated and characterized.
+The Performing Party may prepare and submit a limited Remedial Action Work Plan for interim or partial Remedial Actions, if deemed appropriate by the Department.
+Limited or partial Remedial Action Work Plans shall be submitted in both hard copy and electronic format (as specified by the Department) and shall contain appropriate assurances that a more complete scope of activities will be evaluated as the Contaminated-Site is investigated and characterized.

-- 9.02 Remedial Objectives: The Remedial Action Work Plan must present a remedial action which addresses remedial objectives for all impacted media at the contaminated-site in a manner consistent with Section 8 (RISK MANAGEMENT), including, as appropriate, the following: - A. Groundwater Objectives: The performing party must propose a remedial objective for all hazardous substances found to have actual or potential impacts on groundwater. - B. Surface Water and Sediment Objectives: The performing party must propose a remedial objective for all hazardous substances found to have actual or potential impacts on surface water and/or sediments, that is consistent with the actual and potential uses of the surface water and/or sediment in the impacted area, and the policies and regulations of the Division of Water Resources; - C. Soil Objectives: The performing party must propose a remedial objective for all hazardous substances and TPH found to have actual or potential impacts on soil, that is consistent with the actual and potential uses of the land in the impacted area.
-The remedial objective for soil must also take into account the potential for the hazardous substances to leach into groundwater and/or surface water from these impacted soils and, subsequently, should be consistent with the actual and potential uses of the ground water and/or surface water in the impacted area and the policies and regulations of the appropriate regulatory authority for that resource; and - D. Air Objectives: The performing party must propose a remedial objective for all hazardous substances found to have actual or potential impacts on air quality, whether the impact is from gaseous or particulate emissions and/or entrainment on soil.
-That air objective must be consistent with the requirements of the Rhode Island Clean Air Act and the rules and regulations promulgated pursuant thereto.
+- B. A Performing Party shall complete a Remedial Action work plan in accordance with Rule 9.00, as required by the Director, and submit said report for review and approval. - 9.02 Remedial Objectives: The Remedial Action Work Plan shall present a Remedial Action which addresses remedial objectives for all impacted media at the Contaminated-Site in a manner consistent with Section 8 (RISK MANAGEMENT), including, as appropriate, the following: - A. Groundwater Objectives: The Performing Party shall propose a remedial objective for all Hazardous Substances found to have actual or potential impacts on groundwater. - B. Surface Water and Sediment Objectives: The Performing Party shall propose a remedial objective for all Hazardous Substances found to have actual or potential impacts on surface water and/or sediments, that is consistent with the actual and potential uses of the surface water and/or sediment in the impacted area, and the policies and regulations of the Office of Water Resources; - C. Soil Objectives: The Performing Party shall propose a remedial objective for all Hazardous Substances and TPH found to have actual or potential impacts on soil, that is consistent with the actual and potential uses of the land in the impacted area.
+The remedial objective for soil shall also take into account the potential for the Hazardous Substances to leach into groundwater and/or surface water from these impacted soils and, subsequently, should be consistent with the actual and potential uses of the ground water and/or surface water in the impacted area and the policies and regulations of the appropriate regulatory authority for that resource; and - D. Air Objectives: The Performing Party shall propose a remedial objective for all Hazardous Substances found to have actual or potential impacts on air quality, whether the impact is from gaseous or particulate emissions and/or entrainment on soil.
+That air objective shall be consistent with the requirements of the Rhode Island Clean Air Act and the rules and regulations promulgated pursuant thereto.